 2. Accounting software

 Outsourcing your bookkeeping tasks to an accountant is helpful – but only if you have the tools to let them know what’s going on.
 Fortunately, there are several online accounting software options that entrepreneurs can use for free – allowing you not only the ability to keep track of where your money is coming from and going to, but also your ability to manage your other employees’ expenses.
+For example, if you are looking to manage your lease accounting, EZLease and similar resources are available to assist you with this!

 3. Sending out client invoices + reading client emails